Tornith/CHSplit/README.md

 ![CHSplit](https://github.com/Tornith/CHSplit/blob/master/logo.png?raw=true)<br>
 ## A tool to assist with score grinding in Clone Hero

-# !!!
-IMPORTANT: The current version of CHSplit does *not* work with CHLauncher !!!

 **CHSplit** allows you to easily track your score progress throughout runs of your songs in **Clone Hero**.
 Inspired by [LiveSplit](https://livesplit.org/).

 ## Features